edwingeng/wuid/README.md

 # Overview
-- WUID is a universal unique identifier generator.
+- `WUID` is a universal unique identifier generator.
-- It is much faster than traditional UUID.
-Each WUID instance can even generate 100M unique identifiers in a single second.
+- `WUID` is much faster than traditional UUID.
+Each `WUID` instance can even generate 100M unique identifiers in a single second.
-- In the nutshell, WUID generates 64-bit integers in sequence.
-The high 28 bits are loaded from a data store.
-By now, Redis, MySQL and MongoDB are supported.
+- In the nutshell, `WUID` generates 64-bit integers in sequence.
+The high 28 bits are loaded from a data source.
+By now, Redis, MySQL, MongoDB and Callback are supported.
-- The uniqueness is guaranteed as long as all WUID instances share a same data store or each of them has a different section ID.
+- The uniqueness is guaranteed as long as all `WUID` instances share a same data source or each group of them has a different section ID.
-- WUID automatically renews the high 28 bits when the low 36 bits are about to run out.
+- `WUID` automatically renews the high 28 bits when the low 36 bits are about to run out.
-- WUID is thread-safe, and lock free.
+- `WUID` is thread-safe, and lock free.
 - Obfuscation is supported.

 # Benchmarks